andotherstuff/garland-protocol/garland-v0.1.md

 ---

-## 18. Future Considerations
+## 17. Future Considerations

-### 18.1 Payment Integration
+### 17.1 Payment Integration

 Storage servers require compensation for resources consumed.
 Integration with payment systems would enable sustainable server operation.

 Possibilities include per-byte pricing with Lightning Network micropayments, subscription models with ecash or traditional payment, and storage markets where servers compete on price and reliability.
-Payment integration should not compromise privacy-payments should not link to specific blobs or reveal access patterns.
+Payment integration should not compromise privacy: payments should not link to specific blobs or reveal access patterns.

-### 18.2 Steward Services
+### 17.2 Delegated Steward Authority

-A steward service could handle verification and repair automatically, running continuously without user intervention.
-This requires delegating sufficient authority to perform repairs without granting full account access.

-Potential approaches include capability tokens authorizing specific repair actions, or read-only access combined with user approval for repairs.
-Steward design involves complex trust tradeoffs and is deferred to future work.
+Fine-grained steward permissions would require protocol extensions not currently available in Nostr/Blossom:

+**Blossom capability tokens**: Servers could accept upload authorization from a delegated key pre-authorized by the owner.
+The owner signs a capability grant: "pubkey X may upload blobs on my behalf until time T".
+Servers verify the grant chain rather than requiring direct owner signatures.

+**Repair-only commit events**: A new event kind for repair commits, signed by a steward key that the owner has authorized via a delegation event.
+These commits could only modify share URLs, not directory structure or content.

+**Separated key hierarchy**: Derive a "repair key" from the master key that can decrypt manifests and re-encode shares, but cannot access file content encryption keys.
+This limits what a compromised steward can read.

+These extensions would enable a steward that can verify and repair without being able to read file contents, delete data, or modify structure, limiting compromise impact to storage cost rather than data loss.

-### 18.3 Multi-Device Synchronization
+### 17.3 Multi-Device Synchronization

 The current design supports multiple devices through the commit chain, but conflict resolution is minimal.
 Enhanced multi-device support might include automatic merging for non-conflicting changes, three-way merge for file-level conflicts, operational transformation for collaborative editing, and CRDT-based structures for specific data types.

-### 18.4 Deduplication
+### 17.4 Deduplication

-Content addressing naturally deduplicates identical files-they hash to the same blob.
+Content addressing naturally deduplicates identical files since they hash to the same blob.
 Block-level deduplication across files is more complex.
 Content-defined chunking using rolling hashes (Rabin fingerprinting) could identify common blocks across similar files, reducing storage for versioned documents or near-duplicates.

-### 18.5 Proof of Retrievability
+### 17.5 Proof of Retrievability

 More sophisticated cryptographic proofs could enable efficient verification without downloading data.
 Proof of Retrievability (PoR) schemes allow servers to prove they hold data by responding to challenges.
 This could reduce verification bandwidth from O(data size) to O(security parameter).

 ---

-## 19. Conclusion
+## 18. Conclusion

 This design provides a practical architecture for durable, private, personal storage built on existing Nostr and Blossom infrastructure.
 The layered architecture separates concerns: fixed-size blocks provide privacy through uniformity, erasure coding provides durability through redundancy, encryption provides confidentiality, content addressing provides integrity, the Merkle DAG provides efficient updates and verification, and the hash chain provides auditable history with conflict detection.

 The system achieves its core requirements.
-Durability is provided through erasure coding-data survives arbitrary server failures up to the configured threshold.
-Privacy is comprehensive-storage providers learn nothing about content, sizes, structure, or access patterns beyond gross storage volume.
-Sovereignty is preserved-users control when changes commit and when old data is deleted.
-Recoverability is complete-the entire dataset and its history can be reconstructed from a single secret key.
+Durability is provided through erasure coding: data survives arbitrary server failures up to the configured threshold.
+Privacy is comprehensive: storage providers learn nothing about content, sizes, structure, or access patterns beyond gross storage volume.
+Sovereignty is preserved: users control when changes commit and when old data is deleted.
+Recoverability is complete: the entire dataset and its history can be reconstructed from a single secret key.

 The reliance on immutable, content-addressed blobs simplifies consistency and enables straightforward caching.
 The explicit save model gives users clear checkpoints and avoids the complexity of real-time synchronization.
 The hash chain provides history, auditability, and conflict detection without requiring trusted timestamps or consensus.